Everyone is required to wear a facemask on all buses and ferries

 You can also find the route by using Google Maps.

 If taking a helicopter ride is on your must-do list, the Faroe Islands might be the best place to finally cross it off.
 Not only are the views wonderful, but helicopter travel is subsidized by the government so that locals can live on some of the archipelago’s more remote islands.
-For tourists, this means you can take a helicopter trip between islands for around DKK 125.
-The helicopter subsidy is a community initiative, so it is expected that tourists will only take advantage of it for a one-way trip (and return using a ferry).
+The helicopter subsidy is a community initiative, so it is only possible to do a one-way trip (and return using a ferry).